Republic Square (Austin)

 Republic Square is an urban park in central Austin, Texas.
 Located in Downtown Austin, the park features a grassy area meant for festivals and events as well as shaded areas under live oak trees.
 The SFC Farmers' Market meets at the square every Saturday morning.

 History

-Originally called "Hamilton Square", Republic Square was one of four public squares laid out in the 1839 Waller Plan of Austin by Edwin Waller.
+Originally called "Hemphill Square", Republic Square was one of four public squares laid out in the 1839 Waller Plan of Austin by Edwin Waller.
 The square functioned as a normal urban park up until the mid-twentieth century when it served as a parking lot.
 The neighborhood surrounding the park became significant for its Mexican American residents throughout the late 1800s and early 1900s.
 During the United States Bicentennial, the city of Austin transformed the square to its former glory, and was later revitalized again in 2017.
 Despite many physical changes, the historic heritage Auction Oaks survived and remain a centerpiece to the square till this day.